dvilajeti01/Sudoku/README.md

 The ``` alldiff ``` function ensures that a give cell assignment meets all three criteria.
 1. It is a unique value in its row.
 2. It is a unique value in its column.
-3. It is a unique values in its own box.
+3. It is a unique value in its own box.